 How much does a New Mexico money transmitter bond cost?

-As of January 1, 2017, the Financial Institutions Division of the New Mexico Regulation and Licensing Department is requiring all who engage in money transmission services to become licensed and submit a surety bond.
+The Financial Institutions Division of the New Mexico Regulation and Licensing Department requires all who engage in money transmission services to become licensed and submit a surety bond.

 The bond amount is determined by the amount of business engaged in by the money transmitter.
 More specifically, the bond must be the greater of $300,000 or 1% of the total annual dollar volume of business in New Mexico.
 However, new applicants will be required to submit a bond in the amount of the total volume of business conducted within the state during the first year of licensure.
 The law also states that the bond amount shall not exceed $2,000,000 unless the licensee’s financial condition is inadequate, in which case the bond amount may be set as high as $5,000,000.